 Roisin is a 2008 Olympic finalist and Irish record holder in the 3000m steeplechase.
-She is the Co-Owner of BelieveIAm training journals and practices sports psychology consulting and counseling.
+She is the Co-Owner of BelieveIAm training journals and practices sports psychology consulting and counseling as a licensed mental health counselor.
 She recently launched Dare to Believe , an Olympic values school program in Ireland.
 Ro is an Irish Mammy to two girls and lives in Providence, RI.

 Molly is a 2 time Olympian for Team USA in the 5000 and 10000m and American Record holder in the 10000m and half marathon.
 28 x National champions.
 She is currently chasing Marathon dreams as a pro runner for Saucony.
 Molly Splits time between Scottsdale, AZ and Providence RI.

 We talk with Anne Cavassa about her start in the sportswear and shoe industry, her journey through the business ranks and how doing sports, being a mother and having a female perspective all inform her leadership style.

 We talk with Dr. Heather Hillsburg and Dr. Francine Darroch about lack of representation of BIPOC on three Running Magazine covers, and why Representation matters .

 We talk with 2019 Pan American Games gold medalist Gwen Berry on her protest and probation by the IOC, rule 50 which silences athletes on the podium of IOC events , the hypocrisy of the IOC and why it's important to her to speak out and stand in solidarity with the Black Lives Matter movement.